 Investing for Dividend Income

-Therefore, it may be worth focusing both on companies that offer investors the opportunity to earn dividend payments now, and those that may offer dividend amounts that increase year by year.
+Therefore, it may be worth focusing on companies that offer investors the opportunity to earn dividend payments now, and those that may offer dividend amounts that increase yearly.

-This may mean striking a balance between mature, currently successful companies and newer ones experiencing dividend growth—meaning their dividend payouts tend to increase every year.
+This may mean striking a balance between mature companies and newer ones experiencing dividend growth — meaning their dividend payouts tend to increase yearly.

 Dividend growth is a powerful tool in the pocket of any investor, whether or not they hope to live off dividend income alone.

-It offers shareholders the potential for exponential returns, especially when dividends are reinvested into the investment for longer-term gain.
-Dividend growth has also historically outpaced inflation .
+It offers shareholders the potential for exponential returns, especially when dividends are reinvested into the investment for longer-term gains in a dividend reinvestment plan (DRIP).

 Dividend Investing Calculations and Metrics